-Follow these safety measures to reduce exposure to chemotherapy drugs at home, both for you and your family and friends.
-Safety precautions can vary depending on the drugs you receive, so ask your treatment team about your individual situation.
+There are simple and effective ways to reduce exposure to chemotherapy drugs at home, both for you and your family and friends.

-Wear disposable gloves – During the week after a treatment session, wear disposable waterproof gloves when handling containers, clothing or bedsheets soiled with vomit or other body fluids.
-Put the gloves in a plastic bag and throw out after use.
+Wear disposable gloves – In the week after a chemotherapy treatment session, wear disposable waterproof gloves when handling containers, clothing or bedsheets soiled with vomit or other body fluids.
+After use, double-bag the gloves and put them in the household rubbish bin.

 Keep tablets whole – Don’t crush, chew or cut chemotherapy tablets.
-If you can’t swallow a tablet whole, ask your oncologist or pharmacist whether the drug comes in other forms, such as a liquid.
+If you can’t swallow a tablet whole, ask your oncologist or pharmacist whether the drug comes in other forms, such as a liquid, or can be dissolved.

-Put medicines in a safe place – Store all tablets, capsules or injections as directed by your oncologist or pharmacist – they often need special storage to keep them effective and safe.
+Keep medicines in a safe place – Store all tablets, capsules or injections as directed by your oncologist or pharmacist.
+Medicines often need special storage to keep them effective and safe.
 Keep them out of reach of children and do not store them in a pill organiser with other medicines.

-Practise safe sex – If having any type of sex, use barrier contraception, such as a condom, female condom or dental dam, to protect your partner from any chemotherapy drugs that may be present in your body fluids.
+Practise safe sex – Your doctor may advise you to use barrier contraception, such as a condom, during any type of sex for up to a week after treatment.
+This protects your partner while drugs may be in your body fluids.

-Pregnancy and breastfeeding – Avoid conceiving while having chemotherapy.
-If you already have a baby, you will not be able to breastfeed during your course of chemotherapy.
+Pregnancy and breastfeeding – Avoid getting pregnant, or getting your partner pregnant, while having chemotherapy.
+If you are planning to have a baby, speak to your doctor about the timing for pregnancy.
+If you already have a baby, you will not be able to breastfeed during treatment.

 You might wonder whether experiencing side effects is a sign that the chemotherapy is working.
-However, having side effects usually does not indicate how successful the chemotherapy is going to be.
+However, whether or not you have side effects does not indicate how successful the chemotherapy will be.

 Throughout treatment, you will be closely monitored by your specialist.
-You will have tests to see how well the chemotherapy drugs are working and whether the cancer has shrunk or disappeared after chemotherapy.
+You will have tests to check how well the chemotherapy drugs are working, and whether the cancer has shrunk or disappeared after chemotherapy.
 This is called the treatment response and it helps your doctor decide whether to continue or change the chemotherapy plan.

-You may be able to have some appointments with your health professionals from home over the phone or a video link.
+You may be able to have some appointments with your health professionals over the phone or a video link from home.
 This is known as telehealth and it can reduce the number of times you need to attend hospital.

 Although telehealth can’t replace all face-to-face appointments, you can use it to talk about a range of issues including test results, prescriptions and side effects.
 For more information talk to your treatment team or call Cancer Council 13 11 20.